 HVAC SYSTEM 1 HEAT PUMP UNIT STANDARD WITH ALL HOMES.
 SHOULD HOME REQUIRE SECOND UNIT, SECOND UNIT COST SHALL APPLY VENTILATION KITCHEN VENTING TO EXTERIOR.
 UTILITY AND BATHROOM FANS VENTED TO EXTERIOR ELECTRICAL ALL ELECTRIC HOME- 200 AMP SERVICE WITH MAIN DISCONNECT STUBBED OUT AT HOME (OPTIONAL GAS LINE SERVICES AVAILABLE)

-TWO CABLE OUTLETS TWO TELEPHONE OUTLETS DECORATIVE LIGHT FIXTURE PACKAGE AND CARBON AND SMOKE DETECTORS PER CODE ELECTRICAL WIRING PER PLAN TO MEET CODE- CEILING LIGHTS & OUTLETS PER CODE
+CABLE OUTLETS & DECORATIVE LIGHT FIXTURE PACKAGE AND CARBON AND SMOKE DETECTORS PER CODE ELECTRICAL WIRING PER PLAN TO MEET CODE- CEILING LIGHTS & OUTLETS PER CODE

 SIX RECESSED LIGHTS IN KITCHEN AREA GLOBES AND WALL SCONCES WHERE INDICATED ON PLAN 2 WIRE AND BRACE FOR CEILING FANS